fcsonline/tmux-thumbs/README.md

 ## Extra features

-- **Arrow navigation:** You can use the arrows to move arround between all matched items.
+- **Arrow navigation:** You can use the arrows to move around between all matched items.
 - **Auto paste:** If your last typed hint character is uppercase, you are going to pick and paste the desired hint.
 - **Multi selection:** If you run thumb with multi selection mode you will be able to choose multiple hints pressing the desired letter and `Space` to finalize the selection.